"Direct Express Investigations"

 "How to Dispute a Transaction with Direct Express"

-If you a victim of fraud and would like to file a dispute with the Direct Express Card dispute resolution department, follow the steps below:
+If you are a victim of fraud and would like to file a dispute with the Direct Express Card dispute resolution department, follow the steps below:

 Step 1 – Call Customer Service

-The first step is to call the Direct Expres Customer service as soon as you see a charge you did not authorize or you believe you’ve been a victim of fraud.
+The first step is to call Direct Expres Customer Service as soon as you see a charge you did not authorize or you believe you’ve been a victim of fraud.

 Here is what you will need to provide when you call: